DerickBui/Discord_Bots/README.md

       - Heroku
       - AWS
       - Google Cloud
-  - May use webservers in the future
+  - Using UptimeRobot for web servers